FergusCurrie/evolutionary-computation-research/results_file/expl.md

 4082851 = FastGP multiclass , some terminated so needs to be rerun

+4082937 = m3gp

 4082885 = MOGP run, final method failed (PFMOGP).
 Needs a partial re run.

-Running:

-4083559 = new bagboost

-4083560 = fast bag new

-4082937 = m3gp